 Also, BCR BpL filed a contestation against this decision with the Romanian Ministry of Development, Public Work and Administration, which was rejected on its administrative track.
-Therefore, BCR BpL filed a judicial claim with the Bucharest Court of Appeal asking the Court to annul the decision of Romanian Ministry of Development, Public Work and Administration on ancillary budgetary claims (file case no. 4758/2/2023) and to suspend its execution (file case no. 4770/2/2023).
+Therefore, BCR BpL filed a judicial claim with the Bucharest Court of Appeal asking the Court to annul the decision of Romanian Ministry of Development, Public Work and Administration on ancillary budgetary claims (file case no. 4758/2/2023 - on 8 October 2024 the annulment requested by BCR BpL was granted; the decision is not final and the Romanian Ministry of Development, Public Work and Administration may file recourse) and to suspend its execution (file case no. 4770/2/2023).
 On 22 September 2023, BCR BpL obtained in front of Bucharest Court of Appeal the admission of its new application for the suspension of execution of the ancillary decision (file no. 4770/2/2023) - this decision being executory, but still subject to a possible recourse from the part of the Romanian Ministry of Development, Public Work and Administration.